Pseudospin-orbit coupling and non-Hermitian effects in the Quantum Geometric Tensor of a plasmonic lattice: Calculation of the QGT from T-matrix eigenfunctions

 By the same reasoning as above, it is found that the mirror operation $\sigma_{v}$ reverses the sign of $\mathfrak{B}_{xy}$ in Eq.~\eqref{bcxy}, leading to an antisymmetric distribution of Berry curvature along the main diagonal of the Brillouin zone.
 In addition, successive $\pi/2$ rotations leave Eq.~\eqref{bcxy} unchanged, hence the antisymmetric pattern found in the first quadrant ($k_{x,y}>0$) is extrapolated by rotations to the rest of the Brillouin zone.
 We note that the behavior in Fig.~\ref{fig:qgt_tmatrix}(e) is in accordance with the pseudovector nature of the Berry curvature \cite{Vanderbilt2018}.~Namely, one may define a pseudovector $\mathfrak{B}_{k}$ related to the Berry curvature tensor in Eq.~\eqref{def:berrycurvature} as follows: $\mathfrak{B}_{k}\equiv\epsilon_{ijk}\mathfrak{B}_{ij}$.
 The components of this pseudovector are given by the curl of the Berry connection: $\boldsymbol{\mathfrak{B}}=\nabla_{\mathbf{k}}\times\mathbf{A}$, where $\boldsymbol{\mathfrak{B}}=(\mathfrak{B}_{yz},\mathfrak{B}_{zx},\mathfrak{B}_{xy})$.
 As we restrict to the two-dimensional $k-$space, the pseudovector only has one non-zero component in the out-of-plane direction: $\boldsymbol{\mathfrak{B}}=\mathfrak{B}_{xy}\hat{\mathbf{k}}_{z}$.~The properties of a generic pseudovector $\mathbf{v}$ are such that it will transform as $\mathbf{v}'=(\det R)(R\mathbf{v})$ for a rotation $R$, which is either proper (e.g. rotations around an axis) with $\det R=1$, or improper (such as the mirror operation $\sigma_v$ considered above) with $\det R=-1$.
 Thus a mirror operation reverses the direction of the Berry curvature $\boldsymbol{\mathfrak{B}}'=-\mathfrak{B}_{xy}\hat{\mathbf{k}}_{z}$ with equal magnitude, explaining the change of sign at the diagonals of the Brillouin zone in Fig.~\ref{fig:qgt_tmatrix}(e), and rotations around the $\mathbf{k}_{z}$-axis leave the Berry curvature invariant.

 Overall, the quantum metric and Berry curvature found close to the $\Gamma$-point in Figs.~\ref{fig:qgt_tmatrix}(b)-(e) for a square plasmonic lattice are apparently unique to systems with long-range radiative interactions.
 Previous studies have identified non-zero QGT components around high-symmetry or other specific points in $k-$space \cite{HaldanePRL1988,HaldanePRL2008,RaghuPRA2008,GianfrateNature2020}, generally in tight-binding or continuum systems.
 Here, in contrast, we find that the non-zero contributions to the QGT are displayed along entire high-symmetry lines of the Brillouin zone, owing to the band structure of the system that is dominated by diffraction, see Ref.~\cite{CuerdaPRL2023}.
+As discussed above and in Ref.~\cite{CuerdaPRL2023}, the quantum metric is caused by the splitting in the real part of the eigenfrequency (band energy) and the Berry curvature strongly depends on the imaginary part of the splitting (losses), which explains the difference in magnitude between both.

 Importantly, we have found a Berry curvature that is non-zero at the local level, even for the highly symmetric, apparently trivial geometry of a square lattice.
 Such behavior, as discussed in Section~\ref{sec:tmatrix_eigenf}, points to a non-Hermitian origin since dissipation in the nanoparticles may break the time-reversal symmetry and could be linked with the band splitting along the diagonals of the Brillouin zone.